-- Permission can be secured from the property owner to store water containers for pickup and empty containers returned by the public. - Water is obtained from a vendor that complies with all applicable state and federal regulations and is able to keep the facility supplied (Note: The amount of water maintained on site will be estimated initially and adjusted as needed during implementation). - Water is available in containers of varying sizes up to 5-gallons.
+• Permission can be secured from the property owner to store water containers for pickup and empty containers returned by the public.

-- Visitors can freely access water containers and drop off empty containers without need for any documentation or need to get into a secured or limited-access area within the facility. - Public access to the facility will be made available as many hours/day and week as possible.
+- Water is obtained from a vendor that complies with all applicable state and federal regulations and is able to keep the facility supplied (Note: The amount of water maintained on site will be estimated initially and adjusted as needed during implementation). - Water is available in containers of varying sizes up to 5-gallons. - Visitors can freely access water containers and drop off empty containers without need for any documentation or need to get into a secured or limited-access area within the facility. - Public access to the facility will be made available as many hours/day and week as possible.
 The goal is to identify locations where the facility can be open 24 hours/7 days per week, but it is recognized that establishing facilities that are always open may not be possible.
+The hours of operation will be determined collaboratively with the owner of the facility.